 connection_control_max_connection_delayare 2000 and 3000, the adjusted delays for the fourth and subsequent failed connections are 2000 milliseconds, 2000 milliseconds, and 3000 milliseconds, with all subsequent failed connections also delayed by 3000 milliseconds.

 You can set the

 variables at server startup or runtime.
 Suppose that you want

 to permit four consecutive failed connection attempts before

-the server starts delaying its responses, and to increase the
+the server starts delaying its responses, with a minimum delay

-that.
-To set the relevant variables at server startup, put
+of 2000 milliseconds.
+To set the relevant variables at server

 To set and persist the variables at runtime, use these statements:

 SET PERSIST connection_control_failed_connections_threshold = 4; SET PERSIST connection_control_min_connection_delay = 2000;